AloshkaD/CarND-BehavioralCloning-P3/README.md

 #### Training the Network

-##### Gathering Initial Training Data
+##### Gathering Training Data

 All training data was collected in the Self-Driving Car simulator on Mac OS using a Playstation 3 controller.

 I recorded myself driving around the track in the center lane approximately 4 times.
+At each point in autonomous mode where the car vered off in a non-safe manner, I would record recovery data but hugging the left or right shoulder then recording myself gracefully swirve into the middle of the lane.

-Once I felt I collected enough training samples (~20k), I rsynced driving_log.csv and all images in the IMG directory to my EC2 GPU instance.
+Once I felt I collected enough training samples (~21k), I committed driving_log.csv and all images in the IMG directory to this GitHub repository.

 ##### Training with Initial Training Data

 I trained the network on a g2.2xlarge EC2 instance, saved the model and weights persisted as model.json and model.h5 respectively, `scp`ed model.json and model.h5 to my machine, then tested the model in autonomous mode using `drive.py`.

-##### Gathering Recovery Training Data

-At each point in autonomous mode where the car vered off in a non-safe manner, I would record recovery data.
-Before recording, I wiped driving_log.csv clean to collect recovery data only.

-##### COMMAND: Train the Network
+##### COMMAND: Train the Network (using driving_log.csv and all images in IMG)

 `$ python3 model.py --network mine --lr 0.001 --epochs 2 --batch_size 128 --dropout_prob 0.5 --activation elu --colorspace yuv --use_weights False`